 Most of the time, we look for the quickest way to travel to the county we will explore during our holidays.
-Who likes spending extra time in the air or airports?
+Who likes spending extra time in the air or at airports?
 However, I always keep in mind that stopovers can be an excellent way to explore a destination that I may never visit otherwise.
 That’s how we ended up spending 24 hours in Salt Lake City on our way back to Australia after our two weeks in Mexico.

 It was my first time in the U.S. and North America, so I was very excited.
 Of course, I realise that one day is not enough to pretend I visited the U.S, but it still feels good to know I’ve been to that part of the world.
 I also hadn’t seen snow for a while and it was a bit of a thermal shock compared to the climate in Cancun.
 I was fascinated by the beautiful mountains all around Salt Lake City.

 We landed in the evening and had almost exactly 24 hours to visit the place.
 We spent the night at the Hilton near the airport*, which has lovely views of the nearby mountains.
 I couldn’t remember the last time I saw snow (Kilimanjaro, maybe?), so I was very excited.

 When we planned to stop for 24 hours in Salt Lake City, I immediately had four things in mind:

 - the Great Salt Lake